sampaul-thales/CipherTrust_Notes/CT_Configuration/CT_RoT/CT_rot_luna_network_hsm.md

 <br><br>

 ### Setup RoT for CipherTrust using CipherTrust Web UI.
-+ Login as an administrator.
++ Log in as an administrator.
 + Expand "Admin Settings" > "Root of Trust".
 + Read the warning that resetting CipherTrust Manager will delete all existing data.
 Click 'Yes, configure an HSM' if you are prepared to proceed with the reset.
 ![P1](https://github.com/user-attachments/assets/c1b55987-9233-4be0-b040-320164dda014)